YR72dpi/easyCloud/README.md

 # EULA
 Is simple :
-* Don't do something illégal.
+* Don't do something illÃ©gal.
 * I'm not responsible to what do you do. (i'm not your mother)

 # How to start